About Sequences

 Cross-channel retargeting

-Cross-channel retargeting is a method for sending messages in a sequence to selected channels based on behavior in a different channel.
+Cross-channel retargeting is a method for sending messages in a Sequence to selected channels based on behavior in a different channel.
 For example, you can send an email based on an app tag change or when a user taps a push notification.

 Note